Separating Bankruptcy Facts From Fiction

 In the search for solutions, it can be easy to fall for a bankruptcy myth which can create more financial problems.
 You don’t have to face this matter alone.
 I am ready to help you confront this issue and restore your credit.
 I provide honest, skilled advice, using over 30 years of legal experience.

-Cheryl Bergian Law Office has helped many individuals and families in eastern North Dakota and northwestern Minnesota turn their financial problems around.
+Cheryl Bergian Law Office has helped many individuals and families in North Dakota and northwestern Minnesota turn their financial problems around.
 Contact me today to reach an attorney who cares.

 Beware Of These Bankruptcy Myths